Guanjinqu/DNA_commcode/README.md

 - pyldpc

 ## Introduction
 As this project is still in progress, the code is currently provided for reference only.
-If you have any questions feel free to contact me：D
+If you have any questions feel free to contact me :D
 - ref2bin.py
 > A tool for converting files and DNA sequences to each other.
 - test_multiprocessing.py